Case study

 The project plan started by defining our values, positioning, and history.
 Once we had alignment on the core brand attributes, we would decide on key outcomes.
 We would conduct research to validate our assumptions and get a sense of visual communication within the travel industry.
 With the brand structure in place and research complete, we could move forward with a visual update confident in our approach.

-We evaluated values, positioning and messaging pillars.
+Refining values, positioning and messaging

 Getting alignment on these items helped the team start with why and work from the inside out.
 In a redesign effort, values and other stances are like the vertical layout grid in a website design - they create an unseen structure that helps guide the design effort to success.